Raiden (Mortal Kombat): Midway games

-In Mortal Kombat: Deception, Raiden confronts the Deadly Alliance himself.
-When Onaga, the Dragon King, enters the fray, Raiden momentarily sets aside his differences with the Deadly Alliance and assist them in their attempts to repel Onaga.
-Raiden releases his godly essence, resulting in an enormous explosion that kills the alliance, but fails to harm Onaga.
+In Mortal Kombat: Deception, Raiden is defeated by the Deadly Alliance himself.
+When Onaga, Raiden releases his godly essence, resulting in an enormous explosion that kills the alliance, but fails to harm Onaga.
 Raiden's essence soon gathers again in Earthrealm, albeit corrupted and reformed into a darker variant of himself.
 Raiden has become furious with the way Earthrealm's inhabitants had treated their realm, which increases once he learns that Shujinko had foolishly unleashed the Dragon King.
 With his patience exhausted, Raiden chooses to take matters into his own hands.
 Exhuming Liu Kang's corpse, he takes it to an underground temple that belonged to the Houan, an ancient sect of necromancers whom he had destroyed centuries earlier, and revives his former ally.
-Liu Kang's reanimated corpse became the enforcer of Raiden's will as he sent it on a mission to wreak havoc on those he believed did harm to Earthrealm.

-This caught the attention of Shinnok, who appears before Raiden and offers him an alliance.
 Despite being aware of the former's deceptive nature, Raiden accepts in an attempt to secretly uncover Shinnok's plans.
-Raiden's story is further expanded in the Konquest mode of Mortal Kombat: Armageddon, when he encounters Taven and reveals to him that he had struck a deal with Shao Kahn, agreeing to let the Emperor conquer and rule all other realms so long as Earthrealm was left alone.
+Raiden's role in Armageddon is further expanded in the Konquest mode of Mortal Kombat: Armageddon, when he encounters Taven and reveals to him that he had struck a deal with Shao Kahn, agreeing to let the Emperor conquer and rule all other realms so long as Earthrealm was left alone.
 In return, Raiden agreed to hunt and eliminate Taven for the Kahn so that he could claim Blaze's godlike power for himself.
 Raiden confronts Taven, only to be defeated.
 Raiden would later fight against Shao Kahn when the two became the last surviving warriors.
 The latter emerged victorious, but the former was able to send a message to his past self before Shao Kahn could finish him off.